 You'll find Michigan's top online sports betting platforms right here.
 Online sportsbooks are expected to launch in early 2021, but you can pre-register now and take advantage of great bonus offers!

 Legal Michigan sports betting is up and running.
 The state was one of the first to present legislation following the Supreme Court’s 2018 decision to strike down the Professional and Amateur Sports Protection Act and allow individual states to legalize sports gambling.

 The Lawful Sports Betting Act, signed by Gov. Gretchen Whitmer in 2019, opened the doors for fully legal Michigan onsite sports betting at retail sportsbooks and online betting shops and mobile apps.

-Michigan opened its first legal sportsbooks in March 2020 and is working with regulators and governing bodies to roll out fully operational sports betting sites in the coming months.
+Michigan opened its first legal sportsbooks in March 2020 and a handful of online operators are ready to roll in the Great Lakes state..
 It’s an exciting time for sports betting in Michigan, which is just now beginning to scratch the surface of its online gambling potential.

-RELATED:Get The Latest Updates On Michigan Online Gaming
+RELATED:Get The Latest Updates On Michigan Online Casino Gaming

 For a personalized experience, please select your state.

 Online gambling is not available in this state.
 We have more information on why:Online Gambling in